Velika Kladuša

 Velika Kladuša (Велика Кладуша, [ʋêlikaː klǎduʃa]; lit.
-"Great Kladuša") is a town and municipality located in Una-Sana Canton of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
-It is situated in the far northwest of Bosnia and Herzegovina, located near the border with Croatia.
-As of 2013, it has a population of 40,419 inhabitants.
+"Great Kladuša") is a town in the Una-Sana Canton, Bosnia and Herzegovina.
+It is situated in the far northwest of Bosnia, located on the border with Croatia.
+As of 2013, it has a population of 40,419 inhabitants expanding over 331,73 km².
+Making Velika Kladuša one of the most densely populated areas in Bosnia and Herzegovina.

 History

 Velika Kladuša was first mentioned by name on October 30, 1280 (date on its shield) by the name Cladosa under the rule of King Ladislaus IV of Hungary.
-During the era of Byzantine Empire it is assumed that the population of the town started to slowly grow.
-Towards the end of the 13th century up to 1464, Velika Kladuša was controlled by Croatian noble families of Babonić, Frankopan, Šubić and Tuz de Lak.
+During the era of the Byzantine Empire it is assumed that the population of the town started to slowly grow.
+Towards the end of the 13th century up to 1464, Velika Kladuša was controlled by the Croatian noble families of Babonić, Frankopan, Šubić and Tuz de Lak.

 Around 1464 the Ottoman Empire was expanding towards this region.
-It was raided in 1558.
-The town was finally captured in 1633 by the Ottoman Empire.
+The town was raided in 1558, then captured in 1633 by the Ottoman Empire.
 After the Ottoman conquest, Islamization of the hitherto Christian region began and much of the local population converted to Islam.
 Velika Kladuša would later become the center of Ottoman expansion into neighboring Croatia as well as the rest of Europe.
 At the start of the occupation of Bosnia and Herzegovina by the Austro-Hungarian Empire in 1878, Velika Kladuša along with others in the region, put up the biggest resistance in the region.
-Nevertheless, it developed with the opening of schools, the introduction of land register books, and a mosque and a catholic church were built.
+Nevertheless, it developed with the opening of schools, the introduction of land register books, and the construction of a mosque and a catholic church.

-World War II and socialist Yugoslavia
+World War II and Socialist Yugoslavia

 During World War II the region of Velika Kladuša fought on the side of the Yugoslav Partisans.
-At one point the town switched alliances and allowed the Nazis to occupy it but this was planned out with the Partisans because they then surprised the Nazis by jointly attacking them with the Partisans.
+At one point the town switched alliances and allowed the Nazis to occupy it, but this was planned out with the Partisans, because they then surprised the Nazis by jointly attacking them.
 The people in this region were always strong supporters of Yugoslav President Josip Broz Tito and communism.
-One café in Velika Kladuša was named "Tito" in his honor.
+In late July 1941, Velika Kladuša and its surroundings became the site of a massacre of around 4,000 Serb civilians by the Croatian Ustaše, under the Ičungar Hill where anti-tank trenches were situated.

 In May 1950, Velika Kladuša was the scene of a major peasant revolt when the Cazin uprising, an armed anti-state rebellion, occurred.
-The event most affected neighboring Cazin, as well as Slunj, which were all part of Communist Yugoslavia at the time.
-The peasants revolted against the forced collectivization and collective farms by the Yugoslav government on the farmers of its country.
+The event mostly affected neighboring Cazin, as well as Slunj, which were all part of Communist Yugoslavia at the time.
+The peasants revolted against the forced collectivization and collective farms by the Yugoslav government.
 Following a drought in 1949, the peasants of Yugoslavia were unable to meet unrealistic quotas set by their government and were punished.
 The revolt that followed the drought resulted in the killings and persecution of those who organized the uprising, but also many innocent civilians.
 It was the only peasant rebellion in the history of Cold War Europe.